Li Ming (banker): Biography

-As acknowledged leader of the so-called "Chekiang Bankers", in 1926 he was elected Chairman of the Shanghai Bankers Association, which he had helped found in 1918; he held this post to 1934 and again from 1946 to 1949.
-Beginning in 1927 and until 1940 he also chaired the newly established National Bonds Sinking Fund Committee, responsible for the custody and servicing of National Government treasury notes and domestic bonds.
+As acknowledged leader of the so-called "Zhejiang Bankers", in 1926 he was elected Chairman of the Shanghai Bankers Association, which he had helped found in 1918; he held this post to 1934 and again from 1946 to 1949.
+Beginning in 1927 and until 1940 he also chaired the newly established "National Bonds Sinking Fund Committee", responsible for the custody and servicing of National Government treasury notes and domestic bonds.
 He became Chairman of the Board of Directors of the Bank of China in 1928 when it was reorganized as a foreign-exchange bank, with Chang Kia-ngau as General Manager.
 When the bank was nationalized in 1935 both men resigned.
 Also in 1928, he became a Director of the Bank of Communications and Chairman of the Board of Supervisors of the Central Bank of China, which he had helped to organize.

 As a response to the financial panic and runs on the banks caused by the outbreak of fighting between Japanese and Chinese armed forces within Shanghai in 1932, Li Ming took the lead in forming the Joint Reserve Board of the Shanghai Bankers Association.
 The assets contributed by the member banks enabled the Joint Reserve Board to issue notes and certificates that provided liquidity sufficient to calm the financial panic.
 He also sponsored the establishment, as subsidiary organs of the Joint Reserve Board, of the Shanghai Clearing House in 1933 and the Shanghai Bankers Acceptance House in 1936.

 Li Ming organized the National Industrial Syndicate in 1932 to further China's economic development.
-This banking syndicate purchased an existing electric company at Hangzhou, modernized and expanded its physical plant, and reorganized it as the Hangchow Electricity Company, for which he served as chairman of the board until 1949.
+This banking syndicate purchased an existing electric company at Hangzhou, modernized and expanded its physical plant, and reorganized it as the Hangchow (Hangzhou) Electricity Company, for which he served as chairman of the board until 1949.
 Also, believing that foreign capital and technology were needed to quicken the pace of development, Li Ming worked to promote economic cooperation between Chinese and foreign companies.
 Among the major examples of such joint investments were the purchases in the early 1930s of the Shanghai International Settlement's electric power system and of the Shanghai Mutual Telephone Company.